FREQUENTLY ASKED QUESTIONS

 A company that confirms the legal owner of a property and insures a homeowner and lender against a loss that could result from a title dispute

-The legal evidence of ownership rights to real property.
+The legal documentation and evidence of ownership rights to real property.

 The first deadline of the REPC is usually the Seller’s Disclosures.
 The seller’s disclosures are a series of questions regarding the condition of the property in a standardized form that the seller completes.
 If there was a roof leak in 2007, they tell you on the form as well as the steps they took to fix the problem and any receipts from the contractor they used if they still have them.